 #4.
 Life-or-death content

-This can be anything which may result in physical harm or death if the content is not translated properly like how a patient should use their medicine or how heavy the machinery should be etc.
+This can be anything that may result in physical harm or death if the content is not translated properly, such as how a patient should use their medicine or safe loads for machinery, etc.

 Incorrectly translating the color of a shirt sold online might cause some dissatisfaction.
-Incorrectly translating the color of the emergency button the user needs to push will cause huge problems for the user and you.
+Incorrectly translating the color of the emergency stop button on a machine or a device will cause huge problems for the user and yourself.

 How can you translate content and still save money?

 The best advice is to cooperate with your language service provider.
-For example, if you contact us, we will check the content and suggest an approach which will solve the issue, but not leave you bankrupt next week.
+For example, if you contact us, we will check the content and suggest an approach that will solve the issue, but not empty your coffers.

-For example, you can still use machine translation for certain content, but then have us find a human native speaker who will review the translation, to make sure everything looks good.
+For example, you can still use machine translation for certain content, but then have us find a human native speaker who will review the translation, to make sure everything is fine.

-What you always need to bear in mind is that each translation project is different and special in its own way.
+What you always need to bear in mind, however, is that each translation project is different and special in its own way.
 At Text United, we can use our previous experience to define the best approach based on the type of content, time frames, budget, and people involved.
-If you need advice, we are just a click away!
+If you need any advice, we are just a click away!